(CNN) — There's hope on the horizon for travelers who've been waiting to set sail on a cruise from the United States.

 It depends.
-As noted, policies vary by cruise line and ship and are still tangled in questions about vaccine passport bans.
+As noted, policies vary by cruise line and ship and may be tangled in questions about vaccine passport bans.

 The lines listed above for Alaska cruises departing from Seattle have vaccination requirements.
 Some require everyone on board to be vaccinated, effectively barring children younger than 12 who aren't yet eligible for vaccination.